thecristidima/chip8/README.md

 - Debugging is a mess, need to work out some way of dumping out data in a readable format
 - Could not get screen to render correctly with SDL2 until I checked user input; Didn't bother to read the documentation (of course), but I still think this should've worked.
+- I kept incrementing the PC even after a jump; test ROMs didn't help with this, I had to dump registers and compare them with other emulators.
+Luckily, one of the ROMs had a jump instruction at the beginning.